evilfeonix/HUNTER/README.md

 >**Important: If you select `Festival Wishing` template, we will ask you to enter "festival name", if the festival name include space (eg."New Year"), then replace it with underscore (eg."New_Year"), if not, the script will produce an error**.

 # **Tunnel server served by Hunter**:
+1. Localhost.
+2. Serveo.net.
+3. LocalTunnel.
+4. Localhost.run.

-1. Localhost: malicious link can only be active in local machine (_use it to exprienced how this tool works_).
+>**Important: All the tunnel server can be accessible around the world but Localhost can only be active in local machine (_use it to exprienced how this tool works_).**.
-2. Serveo.net: use this to make the malicious link accessible around the world.
-3. LocalTunnel: use this to make the malicious link accessible around the world (_npm is required_).
-4. Localhost.run: use this to make the malicious link accessible around the world.

 # **Information hunted by this tool in summary**:
 - Browser information: name, version, language, appName, appCodeName, cookieEnable